ether/etherpad-lite/doc/api/hooks_server-side.md

 Things in context:

 1. message - the message being handled
-2. client - the client object from socket.io
+2. client - the socket.io Socket object

-This hook will be called once a message arrive.
-If a plugin calls `callback(null)` the message will be dropped.
-However, it is not possible to modify the message.

-Plugins may also decide to implement custom behavior once a message arrives.
+This hook allows plugins to drop or modify incoming socket.io messages from clients, before Etherpad processes them.

+The handleMessage function must return a Promise.
+If the Promise resolves to `null`, the message is dropped.
+Returning `callback(value)` will return a Promise that is resolved to `value`.

-**WARNING**: handleMessage will be called, even if the client is not authorized to send this message.
-It's up to the plugin to check permissions.
+**WARNING:** handleMessage is called for every message, even if the client is not authorized to send the message.
+It is up to the plugin to check permissions.

-Example:
+Examples:

 ```
-function handleMessage ( hook, context, callback ) {
+// Using an async function:
+exports.handleMessage = async (hookName, {message, client}) => {
-  if ( context.message.type == 'USERINFO_UPDATE' ) {
+  if (message.type === 'USERINFO_UPDATE') {
-    // If the message type is USERINFO_UPDATE, drop the message
-    callback(null);
-  }else{
-    callback();
+    // Force the display name to the name associated with the account.
+    const user = client.client.request.session.user || {};
+    if (user.name) message.data.userInfo.name = user.name;
   }
+};

+// Using a regular function:
+exports.handleMessage = (hookName, {message, client}, callback) => {
+  if (message.type === 'USERINFO_UPDATE') {
+    // Force the display name to the name associated with the account.
+    const user = client.client.request.session.user || {};
+    if (user.name) message.data.userInfo.name = user.name;
+  }
+  return cb();
 };
 ```